🧬

 Unique facts and fascinating details

-- They are known for their unique vocalizations, which include a distinctive howl rather than a bark.
+• They are known for their unique vocalizations, which include a distinct howl rather than a typical bark.

-- Their paws are exceptionally large and act as natural snowshoes.
+• Their feet are exceptionally large and well-padded, acting as natural snowshoes.

 Frequently Asked Questions